kotify/cloud-print-utils/README.md

     LD_LIBRARY_PATH="/opt/lib"
     FONTCONFIG_PATH="/opt/fonts"

 arm64 is also supported!
-Use the arm64 zip under Releases or build using "make build/weasyprint-layer-python3.12-arm64.zip"
+Use the arm64 zip under Releases or build using "ARCH=arm64 make build/weasyprint-layer-python3.12-arm64.zip"

 To build a layer for python3.13 runime use: